How to Sell a House By Owner in Florida (2026 Update)

 Step 3: Fill the Disclosure Forms

 Additionally, federal and Florida disclosure laws require you to provide buyers with several specific notices.
 If you fail to provide these disclosures, the buyer has a legal right to cancel the contract.
+With Houzeo’s Gold plan, you get all disclosures automatically assigned based on your MLS.

 1. Property Tax Disclosure Summary: This warns the buyer not to rely on your current property tax bill.
 It explains that a sale triggers a reassessment by the county property appraiser, which will likely lead to higher taxes.